I’M THINKING OF APPLYING FOR THE SUMMER SCHOOL

 Is there an application fee?

-Yes, we require from all accepted applicants to confirm their participation by paying the Tuition Fee in full.
-For more information on Summer School tuition fees for 2019, please visit our website.
+Yes, we require all accepted applicants to confirm their participation by paying the Tuition Fee in full.
+For more information on Summer School tuition fees for 2023, please visit the 2023 Summer School webpage.

 Can I pay my tuition fee via PayPal?